montali/vrije-ai/Multi-Agent Systems/2 - Game Theory.md

 Game theory started as an **economic theory**, and in the meantime lots of nobel prizes have been won for it.
 Game theory provides a good level of abstraction for the study of socio-economic, political and biological phenomena.

-The ingredients are the following: **players** (usually having opponents, either other agents, versions of yourself or even *chance events*), **rules** (certain actions cannot be done, others yes, resulting in a *payoff* or *utility*).
+The ingredients are the following: **players** (usually having opponents, either other agents, versions of themselves or even *chance events*), **rules** (certain actions cannot be done, others can, resulting in a *payoff* or *utility*).
 Everyone wants to **maximize their pay-off**.
 There are two flavours, one being *non-cooperative* (you have selfish individuals, which are only concerned with their own utility, which may still result in accidental cooperation with self-enforcing agreements) or *cooperative* (they bind contracts for collaboration, counting on them).
-We can further divide this category into *non-trasferable utility* (the pay-off for each individual increases) and *transferable utility* (needing a fair way tl divide the additional value).
+We can further divide this last category into *non-trasferable utility* (the pay-off for each individual increases) and *transferable utility* (needing a fair way to divide the additional value).
 The ***Shapley value*** captures this idea of *fair distribution*.

 There are simple ways of representing utility, like matrices, decision trees...